Scrap my caravan in Salisbury — what it costs and how to book

 So what does it cost to scrap a caravan in Salisbury?

-The honest answer: it depends on the caravan.
+The honest answer: you pay — we don't buy caravans or pay for them.
 Here are the ranges that apply across Salisbury and Wiltshire.

 Condition matters a lot.
 A well-maintained 2012 tourer with a working cooker and dry interior is a very different proposition to a 2008 model that's been parked outside for five years.